mayracu/reading-notes/class2.md

 ## The Command Line

 A command line, or terminal, is a text based interface to the system.
-It will typucally present you with a prompt after which you will be issuing commands.
+It will typically present you with a prompt after which you will be issuing commands.

 `pc@user: l -1 /home/paul`

 - Typically a command is always the first thing you type after the prompt.
 - Command line arguments are separated by spaces ( -l /home/paul).
 - The first command line argument ( -l ) is also referred to as an option.
 Options modify the behaviour of the command.
 They are usually listed before other arguments and typically start with a dash ( - ).
+- A relative path A file or directory location relative to where we currently are in the file system.
+- Absolute path A file or directory location in relation to the root of the file system.

+### Basic commands

+- pwd
+    Print Working Directory - ie. Where are we currently.
+- ls
+    List the contents of a directory.
+- cd
+    Change Directories - ie. move to another directory.
+- ~ (tilde) - This is a shortcut for your home directory. eg, if your home directory is /home/ryan then you could refer to the directory Documents with the path /home/ryan/Documents or ~/Documents
+- . (dot) - This is a reference to your current directory. eg in the example above we referred to Documents on line 4 with a relative path.
+It could also be written as ./Documents (Normally this extra bit is not required but in later sections we will see where it comes in handy).
+- .. (dotdot)- This is a reference to the parent directory.
+You can use this several times in a path to keep going up the hierarchy. eg if you were in the path /home/ryan you could run the command ls ../../ and this would do a listing of the root directory.